The Evidence Is In: We’re Alone in the Universe

 A decade after Fermi, the astronomer Frank Drake took a different tack to test whether intelligent life exists elsewhere in the universe.
 By Drake’s day, humans had been broadcasting radio waves for several decades.
 Many radio waves pass through the earth’s atmosphere and into space, so it should be possible for alien civilizations to pick them up and become aware of our existence.
 Drake turned this process around—he reasoned that if other civilizations could detect our broadcasts, we ought to be able to pick up theirs as well.

 In 1960, Drake conducted Project Ozma.
 He monitored the radio signals from two nearby solar-like stars, Tau Ceti and Epsilon Eridani.
 One hundred fifty hours of monitoring over a four-month period revealed no detections.
 In the 1970s, astronomers Ben Zuckerman and Patrick Palmer expanded Drake’s work in Ozma II.
 Over a four-year period, Ozma II intermittently monitored 670 nearby solar-like stars.
-Again, no detections of intelligent radio signals.
+Again, no detections of intelligent radio signals were found.

 In the 1980s, the pace of SETI (Search for Extra Terrestrial Intelligence), as this initiative came to be called, expanded greatly.
 Advances in technology made the search easier and more efficient.
 Government and eventually private funding increased.
 One long-lasting program is SERENDIP (Search for Extraterrestrial Radio Emissions from Nearby Developed Intelligent Populations).
 Since large research telescopes are expensive, SERENDIP piggybacks on existing astronomy research programs, sifting through their data to find possible intelligent signals.
 To keep costs down, their project SETI@home has enlisted the help of hundreds of thousands of volunteers who allow their desktop computers to assist in the sifting process.